ckeditor/ckeditor4-docs/docs/guide/dev/deep_dive/errors/README.md

 * Description: The {@linkapi CKEDITOR.config.exportPdf_tokenUrl} configuration variable for the [CKEditor Export to PDF](https://ckeditor.com/cke4/addon/exportpdf) plugin was not specified.
 * Additional data: None.

+## exportpdf-stylesheets-loading

+* Location: `plugins/exportpdf/plugin.js`
+* Description: At least one of the stylesheets attached to the document was not fully loaded when `exportPdf` command was executed.
+* Additional data: None.

 ## filetools-response-error

 * Location: `plugins/filetools/plugin.js`